fauna-labs/fauna-schema-migrate/README.md

 ####  Goals

-The Fauna Schema Migrate tool is an opinionated tool with two goals:
+The Fauna Schema Migrate tool is an opinionated tool with three goals:

 - Set up Fauna resources as code.
 - Provide support for fault-proof schema migrations for bigger teams.